Study Permit

 Study permit renewal

 After obtaining a study permit, students may need to renew or change the study permit during the course of their studies in Canada.
-To learn more about renewing, extending, or changing the conditions of a study permit, click here.

-If a student at a post-secondary institution wishes to change institution, study program, or level of study he or she does not need to apply for a new study permit.
+If a student at a post-secondary institution wishes to change institutions, study program, or level of study he or she does not need to apply for a new study permit.
 However, he or she is required to update IRCC upon changing institutions.
 For example, a student may move from Bachelor level to Master's level, or from Geography to Philosophy, or from a college to a university, without applying for a new study permit.
 He or she does not need to apply for a change to the condition of the study permit.
 A student may study in Canada as long as the study permit is valid.

 However, an international student moving from elementary school to high school, or from high school to a post-secondary institution, is required to apply for a change in the conditions of the study permit.
-The application must be submitted to the IRCC Case Processing Centre in Vegreville, Alberta.

 Study permits expire 90 days after graduation, regardless of the date printed on the study permit itself.
 It is extremely important that international graduates update their status with IRCC within 90 days of graduation, or they risk losing status in Canada.